MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-users-to-azure-ad.md

 ---
 title: Add Azure DevOps organization users to your Azure Active Directory
-description: Add organization users to your Azure Active Directory ms.prod: devops ms.technology: devops-accounts ms.assetid: 22ed079f-0321-4c8b-ab06-a289450fb557
+description: Add users to your Azure Active Directory when Azure AD is connected to your organization in Azure DevOps ms.prod: devops ms.technology: devops-accounts ms.assetid: 22ed079f-0321-4c8b-ab06-a289450fb557